CURE protects and restores resilient communities and landscapes by harnessing the power of people who care about them.

 - The capacity of communities to flourish is directly connected to the condition of the landscapes that embrace them.

-- We have a moral responsibility to future generations to be good stewards of the ecosystems on which they will depend.
+- We have a moral responsibility to future generations to steward the ecosystems on which they will depend.

-- The human use of natural resources can be a regenerative and sustainable force.
+- The human use of natural resources must be a regenerative and sustainable force.

-- As advocates, we are most catalytic when we push beyond saying “no” to current problems to saying “yes” to new possibilities.
+- As advocates, we succeed when we push beyond saying “no” to current problems to saying “yes” to new possibilities.

-- Lasting change can only be achieved by honoring the stories, engaging the wisdom and mobilizing the abilities of all those affected by the status quo.
+- Lasting change can only be achieved by honoring stories, engaging wisdom and channeling the power of those directly affected by the status quo.

-- Environmental and social justice must be pursued hand in hand.
-Transformational progress on either challenge is impossible without acknowledging and including the other.
+- Environmental and social justice go hand in hand: progress in one requires acknowledging and including the other.

-- Speaking truthfully and urgently plays an important part in every change effort, but we also prize assiduous information gathering, appreciative dialog, and knowledgeable decision making even more highly.
+- Speaking truthfully and urgently plays an important part in every change effort, but we also prize thoughtful and careful information gathering, appreciative dialog, and knowledgeable decision making even more highly.
 We expect this of ourselves, our partners, and our leaders.